27 May Common Issues Addressed in Adolescent Counseling

 2. Executive Function Development

-- Decision-making capacity
+- Decision-making and problem-solving

-- Impulse control
+- Impulse control and emotion–behavior linkage

 What Should Parents Look for in Teen Therapy Providers?

-When selecting counseling for teenagers, prioritize:
+When selecting counseling for teenagers, prioritize providers with:

-- Experience with digital therapeutics
+- Experience with digital therapeutics and measurement-based care

-- Culturally responsive treatment approaches
+- Culturally responsive and identity-affirming approaches

 When Should Families Consider Adolescent Counseling?

-Clinical indicators for teen therapy referral include:
+Clinical indicators for a teen therapy referral include:

 - Substance experimentation before age 15